Top 15 Best Freshwater Fishes That Are Always Popular

 These peaceful Cherry Barbs are a community fish that can grow up to a size of 2 inches.

-They need ample space to swim, and the ideal tank size for them is 25 gallons.
+They need ample space to swim, and their ideal tank size is 25 gallons.
 They are easy to look after, and you can easily feed them fresh, live, frozen, or flake foods as they are omnivorous.
 Make sure they have enough planted areas to hide in the aquarium.

 9. Pearl Gourami